biotorrents/documentation/docs/install.md

 The basic Gazelle Nginx config should look similar to this.
 You'll likely have to change the file paths based on your setup.
-Also, PHP-FPM may need larger buffers to serve without 502 errors:
+Also, PHP-FPM may need larger buffers, as in this example, to serve without 502 errors.
+The `client_max_body_size` should match `php.ini` and accomodate large torrents:

 ```nginx
 server {